Normally, the Eustachian tube drains fluid from your ears to the back of your throat. If it clogs, otitis media with effusion (OME) can occur.

 - visible fluid behind the eardrum

-- an eardrum that does not move when a small amount of air is blown into it
+- an eardrum that doesn’t move when a small amount of air is blown into it

 - avoiding cigarette smoke and pollution, which can affect ear drainage